 In January 2013, an amendment to the contract was signed which, among other things, establishes a new target production plateau of 1.2 million barrels of oil per day, a plateau production period of 19.5 years and an extension of the contract period to 25, rather than 20, years.

-Preliminary estimates suggest that LUKOIL's investment in West Qurna-2 will reach $3.7 billion by 2014 inclusively.
-The project envisages re-entry of existing wells, drilling of several hundreds of new production, exploration, appraisal and injection wells, and construction of water intake facilities in the Persian Gulf, a water pipeline and reservoir pressure maintenance system, as well as a shift camp, access roads, power supply facilities, infield and external pipelines, and the Tuba oil export terminal.
+The project envisages re-entry into existing wells, drilling several hundred new production, exploration, appraisal and injection wells, construction of water supply and reservoir pressure maintenance systems and building production and multiple infrastructure facilities.
+These include a shift camp, access roads, power supply facilities and infield and external pipelines.
+Construction of the main production facilities began in April 2012.

 The West Qurna-2 project is being conducted in three phases.
 Phase 1 – Early Oil Mishrif is based on the assumption that commercial production will start at 120 kbpd, which will be increased to 400 kbpd.
 Phase II – Mishrif Full Field Development involves the implementation of full-scale field development at Mishrif, which will increase production by another 150 kbpd (to 550 kbpd).
 Phase III – Yamama will involve the development of a deeper formation, adding another 650 kbpd.